Lenore Zann: Provincial politics

-On April 8, 2009, Zann successfully ran for the Nova Scotia New Democratic Party nomination in the riding of Truro-Bible Hill.
-On the same day, an employee of the Liberal Party leaked a topless photo of her to the media from her appearance in The L Word.
-Zann was elected in the 2009 provincial election and served as the ministerial assistant for the Department of Tourism, Culture, and Heritage.
 She was subsequently re-elected in the 2013 provincial election to represent the reconfigured electoral district, now called Truro-Bible Hill-Millbrook-Salmon River.

 In that election the NDP was reduced to seven seats in the legislature and third-party status.
 Zann served as the NDP critic for Aboriginal affairs, community culture and heritage, community services, education, Human Rights Commission / status of women, and seniors and disabled.

 Zann introduced bill 111, the Environmental Racism Prevention Act, addressing the issue of environmental racism in Nova Scotia.
 The bill was not considered by the house.

 On June 12, 2015, Zann announced her bid for the leadership of the Nova Scotia New Democratic Party.
 On February 27, 2016, Zann was defeated in her leadership bid, losing to Gary Burrill on the second ballot.

+She sat as an independent member in Nova Scotia's legislature as she sought the nomination for the 2019 federal election.

+Federal politics

+She served as a Liberal in the 43rd Canadian Parliament, after winning the Cumberland—Colchester seat in the 2019 federal election.

 On June 9, 2019, Zann announced she would seek the Liberal nomination to succeed retiring Liberal MP Bill Casey in Cumberland—Colchester for the 2019 federal election.
 She chose to leave the NDP for the Liberals because she believed the Liberals stood a better chance of winning.
 She sat as an independent member in Nova Scotia's legislature as she sought the nomination.
 Zann won the federal Liberal nomination on July 27, 2019, defeating three other candidates including Casey's constituency assistant.

-She resigned her seat on September 12.
+She resigned her provincial seat on September 12.

+She was elected to serve as the Cumberland-Colchester MP in October 2019.

-During the 43rd Canadian Parliament, she introduced one private member bill, Bill C-230, An Act respecting the development of a national strategy to redress environmental racism which sought to require the Minister of the Environment to develop a national strategy which would examine the link between race, socio-economic status and environmental risk.
+She introduced one private member bill, Bill C-230, An Act respecting the development of a national strategy to redress environmental racism which sought to require the Minister of the Environment to develop a national strategy that would examine the link between race, socio-economic status and environmental risk.
 It was brought to a vote on March 24, 2021, and advanced to committee stage with Liberal, NDP and Green Party members voting in favour.
-However, the parliament ended before the bill could be considered for third reading.
+However, the Parliament ended before the bill was brought up for a third reading.

 In the 2021 federal election Zann lost her seat to Conservative candidate Stephen Ellis.